Equality, diversity and inclusion in the Department of Physics, Astronomy and Mathematics

-At the School of Physics, Astronomy and Mathematics we encourage all our students to pursue careers in STEMM professions and support both the Juno project and the Athena SWAN Charter.
+In the Department of Physics, Astronomy and Mathematics we encourage all our students to pursue careers in STEMM professions and support both the Juno project and the Athena SWAN Charter.

 We are a welcoming department and are active in promoting a safe, diverse and inclusive environment for everyone.

-PAM’s Equality Committee works to remove barriers for LGBT+, BME and women to create an equal workspace beneficial to all.
+PAM’s Equality Committee works to remove barriers for LGBT+, BAME and women to create an equal workspace beneficial to all.